-General operation Matlab Function Notes ConFM class Load config file cfm = ConFM([fileName]) cfm.parseFile(fileName) An error is raised if the file cannot be found, or if it cannot be parsed as a configuration file.
+General operation Matlab Function Notes ConFM class Load config file cfm = ConFM(fileName, ["TextType", txt]) cfm.parseFile(fileName) An error is raised if the file cannot be found, or if it cannot be parsed as a configuration file.
 Using parseFile replaces the stored parameter map in the ConFM object.
+If txt is "char" or the TextType argument is not given, ConFM and the Parameter objects will return char vectors.
+If txt is "string", the returned values will use string arrays.
 Validate against XSD valOk = cfm.validateAgainst(xsdFile) Throws an error if the schema file cannot be loaded or parsed.
-Extension : validate against internal schema valOk = cfm.validateAgainstInternalSchema() Throws an error if the linked schema cannot be loaded.
+Extension: validate against internal schema valOk = cfm.validateAgainstInternalSchema() Throws an error if the linked schema cannot be loaded.
 Get parameter by full path P = cfm.getParameter(name) Returns a Parameter instance.
 Throws an error if the path is not found.
 Get all parameters map = cfm.getParameters() Returns a containers.Map instance with string keys and Parameter values.
-Parameter class Get parameter raw value p.getRawValue() For non-ARRAY parameters, the return value is the unparsed string value (for matrices, rows are joined).
-For ARRAY parameters, a structure of cell arrays reproducing the XML structure is returned.
-Each cell may contain other cells or a 2-element cell {nElems, stringVal}.